AmpersandTarski/RAP/docs/deployment.md

 echo <<base64 encoded ADL-script>> | docker run --name <<student-name>> ampersandtarski/rap4-student-prototype:v1.1.1
 ```

 The student-prototype container runs for 1 hour and is ended automatically.
+During that time, student-prototypes are accessible from the internet, so students can demo their work as a real information system.

 Multiple student prototypes can run in parallel.